 [SA2 answer]: SA2 has documented a number of alternative solutions in TR 23.700-019 for “Key Issue #1: Support of IMS voice call over NB-IoT NTN via GEO satellite connecting to EPC” that cover various options related to a) using User Plane or Control Plane CIoT EPS Optimisation and b) IP or non-IP PDN type.
 SA2 has not yet concluded on the solutions for Key Issue #1.
 The final protocol overhead depends on the selected solutions.

-For non-IP PDN type: SA2 assumes 1 octet for RTP SN.
-A remaining open question (SA2 sent another LS related to this), is whether one or more IMS calls can be supported simultaneously.
-In case more than one call needs to be supported, the UDP source and destination ports need to be supported estimated currently at additional 4 octets.
-Whether the RTP and potentially UDP overhead can be further compressed is FFS.
-Furthermore, when using Control Plane CIoT EPS Optimisation (Data over NAS), the NORDAT_CP work item of CT1 in Rel-19 reduced the NAS overhead to 2 bytes.
-Whether further reduction of NAS overhead, including zero NAS overhead, is possible for the transfer of voice packets via NAS is under study in SA2.
-The conclusion on all these issues is expected at the completion date of the FS_5GSAT_Ph4_ARC SID in December 2025 (SA#110).

-For IP PDN type: SA2 assumes 3 octets of overhead for fully compressed RoHC packet and 30 octets during RoHC context (re-)establishment e.g. during call setup and bursty packet losses.
+The conclusion on all these issues and therefore the estimated overhead is expected to be provided later.
+The completion date of the FS_5GSAT_Ph4_ARC SID is December 2025 (SA#110).

 specifically, whether a packet overhead of 1 byte of MAC header is realistic.